MGYBY/boyuanyu.github.io/_pages/about.md

 I am a Ph.D. candidate in the Civil Engineering Department at McGill University, working with Professor [Vincent Chu](https://www.mcgill.ca/civil/vincent-h-chu-0).

 I am originally from [Shijiazhuang](https://en.wikipedia.org/wiki/Shijiazhuang), China.
-In my spare time, I like going to the gym, reading books and daydreaming.
+In my spare time, I like going to the gym, reading books and taking a stroll.

 Here are some of my research interests:
 * Hydrodynamic instabilities.